ChemEngUP/ce-up-latex-templates/README.md

 ## To compile the document locally

+### First run after cloning the repository

-To compile the report template document you need to run `samplefigure.py` to create the `samplefigure.pdf` file.
+To compile the report template document you need to run `samplefigure.py` to create the `graph` directory containing all the sample figures.

+    python samplefigure.py

+### Commandline compile

 A full compile of the sample document involves running